 The nasal valve is an area located right at the entrance of each of the nostrils.
 The size and shape of the nasal valve determines how much air can get through the nasal entrance.
 A narrow nasal valve can limit how well someone can breathe through the nose.
 The nasal valve can also “collapse” when someone tries to take a deep breath.
 Things like Breathe Right strips and Nasal Cones can help stretch the nasal valves open.
 Surgery can help widen narrow nasal valves if the issue is severe.

-It may sound strange, but using nasal decongestant sprays can actually make nasal congestion worse.
-Nasal decongestants sprays have names like Afrin, oxymetazoline, and phenylephrine.
-There are lots of different brands, so it is important to look for the name of the active ingredient on the box or bottle.
-These sprays do work quickly and can help unplug a stuffy nose.
-The problem is that using these types of sprays for a more than a few days can make congestion even worse.
-That’s because using the sprays day after day causes something called rebound congestion.
-This means that the nasal congestion becomes even worse than it originally was.
+It may sound strange, but some nasal sprays excessively can make nasal congestion worse.
+Using over the counter nasal decongestant sprays can cause this issue.
+Nasal decongestant sprays have names like Afrin, oxymetazoline, and phenylephrine.
+There are lots of different brands, so it is important to look for the brand name and the generic name on the box or bottle.
+These sprays usually work quickly and work really well to unplug a stuffy nose.
+But, it’s important to not use these sprays for more than a few days.
+Using these types of sprays for a more than a few days causes worsening nasal swelling and congestion.
+That’s because these nasal sprays, day after day, cause something called rebound congestion.
+As soon as the effects of the spray wears off, the nasal swelling and congestion becomes even worse than they originally were.

-The first step in treating rhinitis medicamentosa is stopping the decongestant spray.
-We sometimes see patients who have been “hooked” on nasal decongestant sprays for years.
-That can make it really hard to stop the sprays, but it is still an important first step.
-After the effects of the decongestant spray have worn off, other types of medications or surgery can help treat the issues that caused the nasal congestion in the first place.
+The first step in treating rhinitis medicamentosa is to stop the decongestant spray.
+Some patients can become “hooked” on nasal sprays and use them for many years.
+That can make it really hard to stop the sprays, but it is still the first thing to do.
+Stopping the nasal spray can help the inside of the nose become healthier again.
+Some people still have a lot of stuffiness after they stop the sprays.
+After the effects of the decongestant spray have worn off, other treatments can help treat the nasal stuffiness.
+This can include other medications in some cases, or nasal surgery in others.

 Seasonal and environmental allergies are a common cause of congestion.
 Some people have congestion only when their allergies flare up at different times during the year.
 Others may have allergy issues year-round.
 Using over the counter allergy medications can help the nasal congestion that goes along with allergy issues.
 When that doesn’t work, having an allergy evaluation can be helpful.